 The Photo Archives is pleased to announce the addition of the Pinhole Resource Collection to its holdings.
-An upcoming exhibition, "Poetics of Light," is currently in preparation for April 2014 and will feature cameras and photographs from the pinhole collection.
+An upcoming exhibition, "Poetics of Light," is opening April 27, 2014 and will feature cameras and photographs from the pinhole collection.
 Click here to visit the Pinhole Resource Collection website.

 Rush Orders will be considered on a case by case basis.